jasonswearingen/NotNot.AppSettings/README.md

 ### Intellisense not working for `AppSettings` class

 A strongly-typed `AppSettings` (and sub-classes) is recreated every time you build your project.
 This may confuse your IDE and you might need to restart it to get intellisense working again.

+### Why are some of my nodes typed as `object`?

+Under some circumstances, the type of a node's value in `appsettings.json` would be ambiguous, so `object` is used:

+- If the value is `null` or `undefined`
+- If the value is a POJO/Array/primitive in one appsettings file, and a different one of those three in another.

 ### Tip: Backup generated code in your git repository